Oluwatimothy/confidential-asset-hub/README.md

 ## Security notes

-* All user supplied addresses (recipient in Transfer, pasted contract in Decrypt) are validated with viem's `isAddress` before use.
+* All user supplied addresses (recipient in Transfer, pasted contract in Decrypt and in Add Custom Pair Locally) are validated with viem's `isAddress`, and any pasted ERC7984 address is additionally checked against the real interface before being trusted.
 * Wrap approvals are for the exact amount being wrapped, never an unlimited allowance.
+* Every unwrap recovery path (automatic resume or manual paste-hash) verifies the connected wallet matches the original request's recipient before allowing a finalize, so one wallet cannot act on another's pending unwrap.
+* Locally added custom pairs are stored in the browser's local storage only; nothing is sent to a server or shared with other users.
 * RPC and relayer calls go through server side proxy routes, so no provider API key is exposed to the browser.
 * EIP-712 permit signing and balance decryption are handled by the Zama SDK (`@zama-fhe/react-sdk`); this app does not implement its own cryptography.